jasbirsingh212/Cofoundertown/README.txt

-Projet was very Interesenting,but not able to make it this time.
+Project was very Interesenting, but not able to make it this time.
 But you can still check I have completed work as much as I can in the short period of time.
 Thanks for your time and Consideration.
 Backend : (correction) Exercise will be treated as Blog.